Nikolaj Memola

 Nikolaj Memola (born 18 November 2003) is an Italian figure skater.
-He is the 2023 World University Games bronze medalist, a two-time bronze medalist on the ISU Challenger Series (at the 2022 CS Budapest Trophy and the 2022 CS Lombardia Trophy), and the 2023 Italian national silver medalist.
+He is the 2025 European silver medalist, the 2023 World University Games bronze medalist, a five-time ISU Challenger Series medalist, and the 2024 Italian national champion.

-Memola is also the 2022–23 Junior Grand Prix Final champion, a two-time ISU Junior Grand Prix medalist (including gold at the 2022 JGP Latvia), and a top-ten finisher at the 2020 Winter Youth Olympics and the 2022 World Junior Figure Skating Championships.
+Memola is also the 2022–23 Junior Grand Prix Final champion, a two-time ISU Junior Grand Prix medalist (including gold at the 2022 JGP Latvia), and a top-ten finisher at the 2020 Winter Youth Olympics and the 2022 and 2023 World Junior Figure Skating Championships.

+Personal life

+Memola was born on November 18, 2003, in Monza, Italy, to an Italian father and a Russian mother.
+He also has an older sister, Anna.

+He is a student at the University of Milan and is able to speak English fluently.

 Career

 Early years

 Memola began learning to skate in 2008.
-He is coached by his mother, Olga Romanova, who is originally from Russia.
+He is coached by his mother, Olga Romanova.

-He debuted on the ISU Junior Grand Prix (JGP) series in October 2018, placing nineteenth in Slovenia.
+He debuted in the ISU Junior Grand Prix (JGP) series in October 2018, placing nineteenth in Slovenia.
 Memola competed at the 2020 Winter Youth Olympics in Lausanne, Switzerland, placing eighth.

 2021–22 season

 Memola finished fourth at the 2021 JGP Austria in October 2021.
 He made his senior international debut later that month, placing fourth at Trophée Métropole Nice Côte d'Azur.
-In November, he finished ninth at the 2021 CS Warsaw Cup, his first appearance on the Challenger series.
+In November, he finished ninth at the 2021 Warsaw Cup, his first appearance in the Challenger series.
 He stepped onto his first senior international podium in December, taking gold at the Santa Claus Cup in Hungary.

 Following the withdrawal of Matteo Rizzo, Italy selected Memola to skate at the 2022 European Championships in Tallinn, Estonia.
-Competing in his first ISU Championship, he qualified to the final segment by placing twelfth in the short program and finished in fifteenth overall.
-He ended the season making his debut appearance at the World Junior Championships, where he placed seventh.
+Competing in his first ISU Championship, he qualified for the final segment by placing twelfth in the short program and finished fifteenth overall.
+He ended the season by making his debut appearance at the World Junior Championships, where he placed seventh.